Butter paper vs baking paper comparison

 The confusion often arises because both papers look identical.
 Many packaging brands also use terms like "butter paper for baking," which adds to the misunderstanding.

-• Butter Paper: Greaseproof but not heatproof.
+• Standard Butter Paper: Greaseproof but not heatproof.

-• Baking Paper: Both greaseproof and heatproof.
+• Baking Paper: Both greaseproof and heatproof — the best choice for oven baking.

 The Perks of Using Baking Paper in the Oven